 Frequently Used Installer Configurations

-SMTP Configs for Email Notifications
+SMTP Configurations for Email Notifications

 .
-Each includes SMTP
+Each field includes smtp

 in its name.
-For
+For example:

 sysdig: